chanzuckerberg/model-template/mlflow_pkg/PACKAGING_INSTRUCTIONS.md

 ## Setup

-**NOTE: We recommend packaging models with a GPU instance if the underlying model requires a GPU so you can verify that the packaging works correctly.**
+**NOTE: If your model requires a GPU for inference, we recommend packaging your model with a GPU instance as well.
+This is not required, but will make it easier for you to verify if your model was packaged correctly.**

 1. Create and activate a Python virtual environment **with the python version supported by your model.
 Your model must support `python>=3.10` for compatibility with other downstream systems**.